carloshsalvador/musicplayer/README.md

  - Django at [bytexplain](https://bytexplain.com/how-to-build-a-music-sharing-app-using-django/)
 - dynamic web-site with Django by [MMD](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)

 The final decision was Django framework.
-With this decision I could start the next steps such as architecture, infrstructure and hands on the 12 factors in practice.
+With this decision I could jump to the next step such as architecture, infrastructure and hands on the 12 factors in practice.

 Some choice's consequence up to here is the complexity of file and scripts organization.
-They are going to be much more complex with both [front and backend's framework](https://www.geeksforgeeks.org/music-player-using-django/)  than only frontend ones ([Peseski](https://dev.to/psamim/micro-frontends-after-one-year-with-single-spa-1eoo)) and it was important step to understand were the project could reach on the end.
+They are going to be much more complex with both [front and backend's framework](https://www.geeksforgeeks.org/music-player-using-django/) than one frontend framework only (*e.g.*, [Peseski](https://dev.to/psamim/micro-frontends-after-one-year-with-single-spa-1eoo)) and it was important step to understand were the project could reach on the end.

 ```
 Example of file and scripts organization with both front and backend's framework: